karim-mttk/rPi-cloudwave-project/README.md

 II1302
 KTH

-This repo contains code that was used to program the GPIO pins of Raspberry Pi 4.
-The code is writted in Python and the libraries used for the pins work with Python scripts.

-Contents:
-1. Testing the GPIO pins
-2. Coding
+This branch contains the basic code for the functioning of equalizer.
+4 primary options include the controls for Volume, Bass, Mid & Treble.